Sending your PIP claim form

 The PIP claim form is a really important part of your application because it’s your chance to show why your illness, health condition or disability means you should get Personal Independence Payment (PIP).

-You’re sent the claim form by the Department for Communities (DfC).
+You’re sent the claim form by the Department for Work and Pensions (DWP).
 They'll send it to you in the post after you've phoned them to start your claim.

-You must use the form they send you - you can’t get it online or pick one up from an advice centre.
+You must use the form the DWP send you - you can’t get it online or pick one up from an advice centre.
 If you’re terminally ill, you won’t be sent a claim form because the claim process is different if you're terminally ill.

 Before you fill in your form

 Before you fill in your claim form, check our guidance on how to fill in the form properly.
 It explains what each question means, contains hints and sample answers and tells you what to write in your answers.